 These days if you see marketing blurbs that claim a display is TFT, it usually means that it’s a colour display.

-Throttle position sensor.
-On ride-by-wire (RBW) systems, the motorcycle will take input from the TPS to know how hard the rider is twisting the throttle.
-This is one of the inputs into determining how much fuel to give the motor when to ignite it.
+On modern fuel-injected motorcycles, the ECU will take input from the TPS to know how hard the rider is twisting the throttle.
+This is one of the inputs into determining how much fuel to give the motor as well as when to ignite it.

 Tire Pressure Monitoring System.
 Fancy!

 These are sometimes aftermarket units, or sometimes come standard or as an option on motorcycles.
 They display your tyre pressures on the dash, and can send alarms when pressure goes low.

 In the 1980s, people started noticing that the big four Japanese motorcycle manufacturers all were producing large capacity standard motorcycles with inline-four transversely-mounted engines.
-They all seemed the same in many ways, and none of them particularly stood out.
+They all seemed the same in many ways, though they had distinguishing characteristics (air vs liquid-cooled, chain vs shaft drive, etc.)

 My first motorcycle was a UJM before I even knew what they were — my 1981 Honda CB900 Bol d’Or.
 (Here are my thoughts on this bike, and my regret about selling it.)

-No these are not US dollar forks!
+No these are not US dollar forks (which is what I admittedly first thought, long ago)!
 In the past, forks were forks, until in the nineties some sportbikes started to be released with “upside-down” forks.

 “Upside-Down” forks, or “USD” or “inverted” forks, have the fork stanchion (usually the shiny bit) at the bottom, and the fork tube at the top.
 The goal of USD forks is to reduce un-sprung mass, increasing traction.
 See my full motorcycle fork explainer here.

 Wide Open Throttle.
 When you’re giving it the beans.
 I have never heard this said out loud, only written down.